 Storrs, CT 06269

-If you receive your official transcript directly, please mail it to Education Abroad or drop it off in person.
-Do not open your transcript, as Education Abroad cannot process opened transcripts.
+If you receive your official transcript directly, please mail it to Experiential Global Learning or drop it off in person.
+Do not open your transcript, as Experiential Global Learning cannot process opened transcripts.